patricegautier/unifiZabbix/README.md

 	apt-get install jq

-## Install All the shell scripts as a Zabbix external script
+## Install mca-dump-short and ssh-run scripts as a Zabbix external script

-You need to install mca-dump-short.sh, ssh-run.sh and solarpointBattery.sh in Zabbix's external script directory
+You need to install mca-dump-short.sh and ssh-run in Zabbix's external script directory

 Please confirm where that directory is from the variable ExternalScripts in your zabbix server conf at /etc/zabbix/zabbix_server.conf.
 On my system this is set to:

 	ExternalScripts=/usr/lib/zabbix/externalscripts

-After cp-ing the scripts to that directory, make sure you have the permissions necessary for zabbix to execute this script:
+After cp-ing the scripta to that directory, make sure you have the permissions necessary for zabbix to execute this script:

 	chown zabbix:zabbix /usr/lib/zabbix/externalscripts /usr/lib/zabbix/externalscripts/mca-dump-short.sh
 	chmod a+x /usr/lib/zabbix/externalscripts /usr/lib/zabbix/externalscripts/mca-dump-short.sh

-and the same for ssh-run.sh
+and the same for ssh-run

 ## Import the Unifi templates into Zabbix

-Import zbx_export_templates.yaml into Zabbix, from Configuration > Templates > Import
+Import zbx_export_templates.xml into Zabbix, from Configuration > Templates > Import

 You should now have the following templates available, and it should be pretty self explanatory what type of device you need to link them to in Zabbix.